haditj66/AERTOS/doc/example/blinky.md

   -->
 You will need an STM32F411xx board.

  This blinky is a little different than the usual.
-Instead of just blinking an led, it will fade the led based on a sinusoidal signal.
+Instead of just blinking an LED, it will fade the LED based on a sinusoidal signal.
 GPIO Port A Pin 1 being set to high will turn off the LED.
-An output PWM signal from Port D Pin 12 that  will control the LED light intensity of the onboard LED.
+An output PWM signal from Port D Pin 12  will control the LED light intensity of the onboard LED.
-Make sure you have everything installed [Installation](https://github.com/haditj66/AERTOSCopy/blob/master/doc/Installation.md).
-This will walk through creating a blinky program.
+Make sure you have everything  [installed](https://github.com/haditj66/AERTOSCopy/blob/master/doc/Installation.md).
  <!--
 //UserCode_Sectionoverview_end
 -->